PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

     * Table number and columns with data to collect
 * Covariates
 * Management data (for yields)
-* Units in 'to' and 'from' fields of used to convert data
+* Units in 'to' and 'from' fields used to convert data
-* Esoteric information that other scientists or technicians might not catch and that are not otherwise recorded in the database
+* Esoteric information that other scientists or technicians might not catch and that is not otherwise recorded in the database
 * Any data that may be useful at a later date but that can be skipped for now.

 **Comment or Highlight**